jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

+continuing to take the time to read this report, making helpful suggestions and greatly assisting us in the improvement of this report each year.
+The DBIR team wishes you
+all a safe and prosperous
+year, and we look forward
+to seeing you again in 2025\.
+81
+Year in review
+2024 DBIR Wrap\-up
-continuing to take the time to read this report, making helpful suggestions and greatly assisting us in the improvement of this report each year.2024 DBIR Wrap\-up80Year in reviewMonthly snapshot as reported by the VTRAC Monthly Intelligence Briefings.
-If youd like to learn more, feel free to reach out to the VTRAC team at Intel.Briefing@verizon.com.JanuaryFebruaryMarchThe VTRACs cyber intelligence collections in January reflected most of the recurring information security
+Monthly snapshot as reported by the VTRAC Monthly Intelligence Briefings.
+If youd like to learn more, feel free to reach out to the VTRAC team at Intel.Briefing@verizon.com.
+January
-(InfoSec) risk issues we would observe through the rest of 2023\.
+The VTRACs cyber intelligence collections in January reflected most of the recurring information security (InfoSec) risk issues we would observe through the rest of 2023\.
 Ransomware continued to plague every sector.
 For example, the LockBit threat actors (TAs) attacked the Royal Mail on January 11, disrupting postal operations for more than six weeks.
 Atlantic General Hospital in Berlin, Maryland, was among the first